Last updated December 2022

-There are times when we will be required by law to disclose any personal information we have about you, such as in the instance of an investigation into bankruptcy, counter-terrorism, fraud, taxation etc.
+There are times when we will be required by law to disclose any personal information we have about you, such as in the instance of an investigation into bankruptcy, counter-terrorism, fraud, taxation or in response to a subpoena etc.

 We take all reasonable steps to ensure that information we collect, use or disclose is accurate, complete, up-to-date and securely stored.

-We strive to protect your personal information from misuse, loss and unauthorised access; however we cannot guarantee security.
+We take steps to protect your personal information from misuse, loss and unauthorised access.

 Failure to provide information